StreamSharp/streamsharp.github.io/docs/StreamSharp Full Documentation (Official)/StreamSharp.Base/Surface Types/index.md

 ## Surface type categories

 Please note that we only list the two categories for types on this page.
 For more information on individual surface types, please see the navigation.
+If you are new to Stream Deck coding, it is recommended you check the [Shared Functionality](./shared-functions.md) first before looking at individual types.

 ### Individual Types